more information....

 Our range of Non-Dispersive Infra-Red (NDIR) CO2 sensors were found to have a 1:1 relationship when compared with an independent measure of carbon dioxide.

-The CO2 sensor inside of our CO2 detectors is based on Non-Dispersive Infra-Red (NDIR) technology.
-NDIR is a low cost approach to measuring carbon dioxide for indoor air quality (IAQ) and HVAC applications.
-Since it is low cost, some users have questions the accuracy of the sensors.
+The CO2 sensor inside of our CO2 detectors is based on Non-Dispersive infrared (NDIR) technology.
+NDIR is a low-cost approach to measuring carbon dioxide for indoor air quality (IAQ) and HVAC applications.
+Since it is low cost, some users have questioned the accuracy of the sensors.

 The CO2 sensors supplied by Edaphic Scientific cost in the order of hundreds of dollars, yet the standard the Swedish scientists compared them against is a high precision, scientific laboratory instrument that costs in the hundreds of thousands of dollars.